verbb/formie/docs/feature-tour/fields.md

 #### Settings
 Setting | Description
 --- | ---
+Display Type | What sort of field to show on the front-end for users.
 Placeholder | The option shown initially, when no option is selected.
 Source | Which source do you want to select tags from?

 ### Users
-A field for users to select users from a dropdown field.
+A field for users to select users from.

 #### Settings
 Setting | Description
 --- | ---
+Display Type | What sort of field to show on the front-end for users.
 Placeholder | The option shown initially, when no option is selected.
 Sources | Which sources do you want to select users from?
 Limit | Limit the number of selectable users.